shaunchurch/Substrata/README.md

 ## What's included?

 It's inspired heavily by and borrows code from Twitter Bootstrap, HTML5 Boilerplate and Semantic Grid System amongst others.
-It then bundles a Gruntfile with some useful tasks to handle livereload, compilation of Jade, Less, CoffeeScript and Markdown, and supports quick static site generation.
+It then bundles a Gruntfile with some useful tasks to handle livereload, compilation of Jade (layouts and partials), Less, CoffeeScript and Markdown, and supports quick static site generation.

 It's everything you need to make a quick new site with a ready made workflow.